Gidge079/ethkeygen/README.md

 This is a very simple, fast, open source ethereum private key generator.
 If you need a wallet quickly just click the generate button and your private key will be copied to clipboard and ready for use.

+Coded with Delphi 7 Second Edition

+Download ethkeygen.exe to run

 # Access your wallet on MEW
 Head over to https://www.myetherwallet.com/#send-transaction to paste in your private key and access your newly created wallet.